 Navigating a Cookieless World

 By now, marketers are well and truly aware that cookieless tracking is the gradual decline of browser support for third-party cookies.
-What they may not realise is that cookies are ending because they weren’t always used responsibly.
+What they may not realize is that cookies are ending because they weren’t always used responsibly.
 By creating intrusive and annoying ad experiences, brands broke the trust of consumers.
-A sentiment echoed by the 34.6% of global consumers who opted in for iOS 14.5 within weeks of the update being rolled out.
+A sentiment echoed by the 34.6% of global consumers who opted in for iOS14.5 within weeks of the update being rolled out.

 However, the decline of cookies doesn’t have to be all doom and gloom.
 Instead, it presents an opportunity for brands to regain the trust of consumers.
 Now is the time for the industry to band together to create better ads and use marketing strategies that enhance the online experience.